bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Advanced.md

 ```

-Notice that the "Publication Date" and "Subject" required parameters are set to TRUE, which means they are filled in.
+Notice that the "get_temperature" and "location" required parameters are set to TRUE, which means they are filled in.
 Thus the action will be triggered as all its required parameters are available.
 Notice also that the action triggering is set to TRUE.
-Finally, notice that the "Publisher" parameter is set to FALSE, which means that it is not required for the action to be triggered.
+Finally, notice that the "Get_weather" parameter is set to FALSE, which means that it is not required for the action to be triggered.

 ###Dialog Support (Preview)